Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 Creating Print-Ready PDFs from Adobe Photoshop

 Photoshop requires special attention since it’s primarily a raster-based editor.
+It does not account for the bleed like InDesign and Illustrator do.
 Follow these steps:

 1. Set Up Your Document Correctly